Republicanism in the United States: Opposition to majoritarian tyranny

 In a democracy, the people meet and exercise the government in person; in a republic, they assemble and administer it by their representatives and agents.
 A democracy, consequently, will be confined to a small spot.
 A republic may be extended over a large region.

 As late as 1800, the word "democrat" was mostly used to attack an opponent of the Federalist party.
 Thus, George Washington in 1798 complained, "that you could as soon scrub the blackamoor white, as to change the principles of a profest Democrat; and that he will leave nothing unattempted to overturn the Government of this Country."
 The Federalist Papers are pervaded by the idea that pure democracy is actually quite dangerous, because it allows a majority to infringe upon the rights of a minority.
-Thus, in encouraging the states to participate in a strong centralized government under a new constitution and replace the relatively weak Articles of Confederation, Madison argued in Federalist No. 10 that a special interest may take control of a small area, e.g., a state, but it could not easily take over a large nation.
+Thus, in encouraging the states to participate in a strong centralized government under a new constitution and replace the relatively weak Articles of Confederation with a federal republic, Madison argued in Federalist No. 10 that a special interest may take control of a small area, e.g., a state, but it could not easily take over a large nation.
 Therefore, the larger the nation, the safer is republicanism.

+Federal republicanism became the dominant ideology of the United States beginning with the adoption of the United States Constitution in 1789.
 By 1805, the "Old Republicans" or "Quids", a minority faction among Southern Republicans, led by Johan Randolph, John Taylor of Caroline and Nathaniel Macon, opposed Jefferson and Madison on the grounds that they had abandoned the true republican commitment to a weak central government.
 In the 1830s, Alexis de Tocqueville warned about the "tyranny of the majority" in a democracy and suggested the courts should try to reverse the efforts of the majority of terminating the rights of an unpopular minority.
 John Phillip Reid writes that Republicanism includes guarantees of rights that cannot be repealed by a majority vote.